langchain-ai/langchain/docs/ecosystem/myscale.md

 ### VectorStore

-There exists a wrapper around MyScale database, allowing you to use it as a vectorstore, whether for semantic search or example selection.
+There exists a wrapper around MyScale database, allowing you to use it as a vectorstore, whether for semantic search or similar example retrieval.

 To import this vectorstore:
 ```python